RASS-MCMF: A full-sky X-ray selected galaxy cluster catalog

 As described in Section~\ref{sec:datals}, the Legacy Survey can be broadly divided into three parts, Legacy Survey North, Legacy Survey South $grz$ and Legacy Survey South $gi$.
 Using overlapping regions between the north and south parts, we calibrate the galaxy photometry of the north part to the system in the south.
 We further create individual peak profiles for each of the three MCMF runs based on spectroscopic clusters in those subsamples.

-The photometric redshift and richness measurements for overlapping sources of the $grz$ runs of the North and South surveys are in excellent agreement.
+The photometric redshift and richness measurements for overlapping sources of the $grz$ runs of the North and South surveys are in decent agreement with scatter in redshift of $\sigma_{z/(1+z)}=0.003$ and $\sigma_{\ln(\lambda_\mathrm{North}/\lambda_\mathrm{South})}=0.12$.
 We further compared \fcont\ measurements between both survey patches.
 We also found agreement too, which means that also the distribution of the richness estimates around randoms is comparable.
 We therefore merge both of the $grz$ based MCMF runs to one big catalog and calculate \fcont\ from the merged 2RXS and shifted catalogs.

 We additionally did an MCMF run using the full set of $griz$ bands.
 The performance improvements in photometric redshifts were minor, not justifying yet another subdivision of the survey.